jhill1/SEPwC.github.io/_sources/Algorithms.rst.txt

  * times
  * need

-We then create a list of unqiue words (we'll do that code later), which would give us:
+We then create a list of unique words (we'll do that code later), which would give us:

  * need
  * some